Vietnam.vn - Nền tảng quảng bá Việt Nam

 Red-shanked douc langur: A touch of nature on the green peninsula photo 6

-At this time, langurs often look for trees near the road area on Son Tra peninsula.
+At this time, langurs often find their way to trees near the road on Son Tra peninsula.
 Just pay attention and visitors can easily see them.

 Red-shanked douc langur: A touch of nature on the green peninsula photo 7